Most Talked-About Controversies Linked to Rachel Maddow

 Public opinion and media debates around Rachel Maddow—discover key moments of controversy.

-Rachel Maddow is a prominent American television news host and liberal political commentator.
-She is best known for hosting 'The Rachel Maddow Show' on MSNBC, a weekly program where she offers her perspective on current events.
-Maddow also serves as MSNBC's special event co-anchor.
-Previously, she hosted a syndicated talk radio program of the same name on Air America Radio from 2005 to 2010, establishing her as a significant voice in left-leaning media.
+Rachel Maddow is an American television news program host and liberal political commentator.
+She is best known for hosting *The Rachel Maddow Show* on MSNBC, where she also serves as a special event co-anchor.
+Previously, she hosted a syndicated talk radio program of the same name on Air America Radio from 2005 to 2010.
+Maddow's work is characterized by her progressive political views and insightful analysis of current events.

-2003: Maddow Opposes Invasion of Iraq
+2003: Opposition to the Invasion of Iraq

 In December 2018, Rachel Maddow criticized President Trump's decision to withdraw U.S. troops from Syria.

-September 10, 2019: OAN Sues Maddow for Defamation
+September 10, 2019: OAN Sues Rachel Maddow

-In July 2020, Rachel Maddow predicted that unemployment figures covering the previous month would be "absolutely terrible"; after the figures were released, showing the largest growth in employment in a single month in U.S. history, Politico named Maddow's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".
+In July 2020, Rachel Maddow predicted that unemployment figures covering the previous month would be "absolutely terrible."
+However, after the figures were released, showing the largest growth in employment in a single month in U.S. history, Politico named Maddow's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".

 In May 2021, former New York Times reporter Barry Meier published Spooked: The Trump Dossier, Black Cube, and the Rise of Private Spies, which cited the Steele dossier as a case study in how reporters can be manipulated by private intelligence sources.
 Meier named Rachel Maddow as one example.